Redoxer-CommunityProjects/redox-remote-euchre/README.md

 2. Ads - gross.
 Again - we can do better than that
 3. a Redox-community project that ISN'T directly Redox work might be really cool!

+Does it still seem unnecessary?
+Yea, maybe.
+But I want to push myself and really grow in my technical chops, so at the end of the day this project is bigger than just the end-product and problem it is designed to solve.

 ## Why Lua and Löve2d?
-This one is slightly self-serving - I've been playing around with Lua and Löve2d for a few weeks, getting my chops about me trying to write a retro 2d game with a college buddy of mine.
+This one is slightly self-serving - I've been playing around with Lua and Löve2d for a few weeks, getting my wits about me trying to write a retro 2d game with a college buddy of mine.
 This is mostly born from me poking around here.

+In my limited exposure so far, I think I can confidently articulate a couple non-selfish reasons why Lua and Löve2d will work well here:
+1. simplicity. nothing extra.
+Löve2d
+2. Lua is a scripting language, so it might feel familiar to you already
+3. Löve2d has a strong community with awesome open source libraries available to help us move quickly and efficiently.
+Check out the [awesome guide](https://github.com/love2d-community/awesome-love2d)

 ## Interested in helping?
 Awesome!
 If you haven't written in Lua before, check out [this link](http://tylerneylon.com/a/learn-lua/).
 I found it particularly helpful for getting me off the ground and writing quickly.